 - Child safeguarding referral - Report concerns about the welfare or well-being of a child or young person to the Multi-Agency Safeguarding Hub (MASH) or to request Early Help Services.

-- Ask for a social care assessment - to refer yourself or someone you know for a Care Act assessment for care and support, or to report a safeguarding concern for a vulnerable adult.
+- Ask for a social care assessment - Refer yourself or someone you know for a Care Act assessment for care and support, or report a safeguarding concern for a vulnerable adult.